 |Telephone 0161 766 4157|

-More details of the Club's history and its old courses at Kelsall Moor and Broughton Park are given at Golf’s Missing Links.
+More details of the Club's history and its old courses are given on its new website and at Kelsall Moor and Broughton Park are given at Golf’s Missing Links.